One Less Lonely Girl: Live performances

 Bieber has performed "One Less Lonely Girl" as an acoustic rendition and with the original musical background.
 He premiered the song, performing an acoustic rendition when he made a return appearance to his native Canada on the finale of YTV's The Next Star.
 Bieber performed the song along with his lead single "One Time" on September 26, 2009.
 He also performed the song acoustically when he appeared on It's On with Alexa Chung on November 19, 2009.
-When Bieber performs the song with the musical background, he invites one or two girls on stage to be the object of his affection or the "lonely girl" during the performance and gives them flowers.
+When Bieber performs the song with the musical background, he invites one girl on stage to be the object of his affection or the "lonely girl" during the performance and gives them flowers.
+(The "lonely girl" traditionally does not appear on stage until the song's bridge.)
 Bieber performed the song with the original musical background along with "One Time", and "Favorite Girl" on his U.S. network television debut on The Today Show.
 He also performed the song with the musical background on The Ellen DeGeneres Show, and during Winter 2009 when he performed at several different Jingle Ball concerts.
 When Bieber performed at Q100's Jingle Ball in Atlanta, Georgia, where Bieber's career is based out of, he invited good friend and former girlfriend, Caitlin Beadles, who had recently recovered from a boating accident, on stage as the girl during the song.
 Bieber performed the single as his second song during Dick Clark's New Year's Rockin' Eve with Ryan Seacrest, and invited his friend and fellow performer that night, Selena Gomez on stage to act as the lonely girl.
 The performance onstage fueled further speculation of a relationship between Bieber and Gomez but both claimed they were just friends, as they did before.
 He sang the song on VH1's Pepsi Super Bowl Fan Jam, along with other performers Rihanna and Timbaland, and on CBS' The Early Show as a part of their Super Bowl programming.
 He performed a medley of "One Less Lonely Girl" and "Never Let You Go", along with "Baby" at BET's SOS: Help for Haiti Telethon.
 With the telethon also being broadcast in Haiti, Bieber sang the first verse in French.
 The song was also on the set list for the My World Tour and the Believe Tour.
+When Bieber performed the song as part of the Believe Tour, instead of giving the "lonely girl" flowers, he placed a wreath of flowers on her head.
 During the Purpose World Tour, Bieber unexpectedly performed the song during the tour for the last time.